Jbleezy/BO1-Reimagined/README.md

 [Donate](https://www.paypal.me/Jbleezy/10)

 ## General
-* Zombies now only have a spawn delay when a full horde is spawned in
+* Zombies now only have an additonal spawn delay when a full horde is spawned in
-* Zombies spawn delay reduced to 2 seconds
+* Zombies additional spawn delay time reduced to 1 second (previously 1.2 seconds)
 * 1 second of immunity to zombies after getting revived (solo and coop)
 * Insta kill rounds (Rounds where zombies have round 1 health) start at round 163 and happen every odd round thereafter
 * All players are attracted equally